 High-intensity hospital care includes Intensive Care Units (ICUs) and Coronary Care Units (CCUs).
-Approximately 60 percent of Americans die in acute care hospitals, with 20 percent spending their last days in an ICU.
+Approximately 60% of Americans die in acute care hospitals, with 20% spending their last days in an ICU.

-According to the U.S. Census Bureau, about 4.2 percent of the country’s 40.3 million, 65-plus aged population lives in a nursing home.
+According to the U.S. Census Bureau, just over 5 percent of the country’s 49.2 million, 65-plus aged population lives in a nursing home.
 Residency ratios increase with age: 50 percent of those older than 95 live there.
 Overall, 20 percent of deaths in the United States take place in nursing homes.

 A Patient’s Home

-Studies show that while 80 percent of Americans prefer to die at home, only about 20 percent do.
+Studies show that while 80% of Americans prefer to die at home, only about 20 percent do.
 This gap is largely due to the difficulties and costs of caring for a terminally ill patient at home; in most cases, nursing care and special equipment is required.

-About 85 percent of end-of-life care costs are covered by various government entities, including Medicare, Medicaid, and health care programs sponsored by the Veterans Administration (VA) and the Department of Defense (DoD); and private medical and long-term care insurance.
+About 85% of end-of-life care costs are covered by various government entities, including Medicare, Medicaid, and health care programs sponsored by the Veterans Administration (VA) and the Department of Defense (DoD); and private medical and long-term care insurance.

 Medicare is required to pay for all medically necessary hospital and doctor care under Parts A and B, regardless of cost or the condition of the patient.
-Of the 2.5 million Americans who died in 2011, 80 percent were Medicare beneficiaries at the time of death.
+Of the 2.7 million Americans who died in 2015, 82% were Medicare beneficiaries at the time of death.
 Medicare Hospice Benefit has paid for the care of eligible patients since 1982.

 Medicare’s hospice coverage includes a broad range of services:

 - Physician services